November 2019 Edition: Showing October 2019 Data

 Year-to-date spending across tracked video game hardware, software, accessories and game cards has fallen 10 percent when compared to 2018, to $9.3 billion.

 Software (All notes refer to dollar sales)

-Nintendo Switch was again the best-selling hardware platform of September and remains the best-selling platform of 2019.
+Nintendo Switch was again the best-selling hardware platform of October and remains the best-selling platform of 2019.

 Accessories & Game Cards

 Total October 2019 spending on accessories and game cards fell 16 percent when compared to a year ago, to $231 million.
 Year-to-date sales of accessories and game cards are down 3 percent when compared to a year ago, to $2.7 billion.

 The PS4 DualShock 4 Electric Purple Gamepad was the best-selling accessory of October 2019 (dollar sales).
 The PS4 DualShock 4 Black Gamepad remains the best-selling accessory of 2019 year to date.

 Purchase Reports Online!